 01. Requiem For A Dream (2000)

 Requiem For A Dream is already a classic that holds significant importance in film history.
-Being one of the heaviest films I have ever seen, the first time I watched this movie I was about 12 years old and cried during the entire credits.
-Because that’s exactly what this film makes you feel, like you just went through everything that these characters went through, which are horrible, horrible situations.
-More than that, Requiem For a Dream is famous for its original and fast-pacing editing, where Aronofsky created several tricks that keeps inspiring movies until today!
-Not mentioning the outstanding performances of Jared Leto, Ellen Burstyn and Jennifer Connelly.
+Being one of the strongest films I have ever seen, the first time I watched this movie I was about 12 years old and cried during the entire credits.
+Because that’s exactly what this film makes you feel, like you just went through everything that these characters faced, which are horrible, horrible situations.
+More than that, Requiem For a Dream is famous for its original and fast-pacing editing, where Aronofsky created several tricks that keep inspiring movies until today!
+Not mentioning the outstanding performances of Jared Leto, Ellen Burstyn, and Jennifer Connelly.

 What about you?
-What are your favourite Darren Aronofsky’s movies?
+What are your favorite Darren Aronofsky’s movies?